stasm/breakoutc/README.md

 ## Windows

+Install SDL2 and GLEW using `vcpkg`.
 Open the repo in Visual Studio 2019 using the _Open a local folder_ option.

 ## Linux

+    $ sudo apt install libsdl2-dev
     $ mkdir out
     $ cd out
     $ cmake ..